railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

 You need to make payment to complete a sale order.
 In OpenERP we provide you certain payment modes using which you can pay for your sale order.

-After finishing your order you can click on **Payment** button or any of the Cash registers listed on the left side.
+After finishing your order you can click on any of the Cash registers listed on the left side.
 This will open a new screen which will display the total amount to be paid and selected register name.
 You can see it in the following figure:

 .. figure:: images/4_pos_payment.png
    :scale: 75